 Step 4 – Package For Freezing

-Place the tomatoes into large resealable freezer bags in a single layer and be sure to remove as much air out of the bag as possible.
+Place the tomatoes into large plastic freezer bags in a single layer and be sure to remove as much excess air from the bag as possible.
 Seal the bag.
-Now they are ready to freeze!
+Now they are ready to deep freeze!

-To help avoid freezer burn, double pack them into airtight containers.
+To help avoid freezer burn, double pack them into airtight containers for best results.

 Recipes To Make Using Pasta Sauce